AROUND THE BLUE MOUNTAINS

 There are also public buses running from outside the Carrington Hotel to Echo Point/Three Sisters and Scenic World.
 Bus no 686 operated by Blue Mountains Bus Company is the one to catch.

-For two wheeler modes of transport there are businesses that offer mountain bike hire and motor bike rides.
+For two wheeler modes of transport there are businesses that offer mountain bike hire and motor bike rides as well.

 Free parking is available in all mountain villages.
 Please note parking at Echo Point is metered.
 The fee pays for the upkeep and maintenance of the Three Sisters walking tracks and Echo Point precinct enjoyed by over 3 million visitors annually.